-Hungry_Opossum Posted November 20, 2020 Report Share Posted November 20, 2020 Hello everyone, I'm a entomology student focusing on Lucanidae, and currently working on a project utilizing citizen science data from iNaturalist to better understand the distribution and habitat associations of Lucanus elaphus in Virginia, USA.
+Hungry_Opossum Posted November 20, 2020 Report Posted November 20, 2020 Hello everyone, I'm a entomology student focusing on Lucanidae, and currently working on a project utilizing citizen science data from iNaturalist to better understand the distribution and habitat associations of Lucanus elaphus in Virginia, USA.
 I wanted to start exploring specimen culturing of Lucanidae to help me get a better understanding of their biology, behavior, and to eventually accumulate a comparative collection.
 I'm also interested in all of the "big beetles" of the Mid-Atlantic and would eventually love to have the understanding and methods to culture as many of the North American Lucanidae and Dynastinae that I can.
 As I've stumbled onto this forum, I am hoping that as I get underway with delving into the rearing and breeding of beetles this community will be able to guide me in the right direction should I back myself into a corner.
 I'm looking forward to seeing what sort of beetles everyone is working with.
 If anyone has live stag beetles specimens to sell to become my beetle culture pioneers I would love to hear from you.
 I am also interested in any dead captive specimens or pictures of dead specimens I could use for better developing my own keys for identification (any Platycerus bois out there?).
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts